-Heathrow is proposing to roll the ANS charges in to the environmental charges thus eliminating the ANS charge completely as a separately levied charge.
+Heathrow has decided to roll the ANS charges into the environmental charges thus eliminating the ANS charge completely as a separately levied charge.
 This will encourage the use of the most environmentally efficient aircraft at Heathrow while at the same time simplifying the overall charging structure by removing a separate weight related charge.

-The proposed new ANS charge (at 2015 prices) may be summarised as:
+The new ANS charge (at 2015 prices) may be summarised as:

-2015 Charge Proposed
+2015 Charge